 About this event

-Note: This event was originally due to take place in May 2020, but has been rescheduled owing to lockdown
+Note: This event was originally due to take place in May 2020, but was rescheduled owing to lockdown

-This is the second annual Conference on the Economics of Crime and Justice and the first of the series to be held in London.
+This is the second annual Conference on the Economics of Crime and Justice.
 We aim to assemble scholars from around the world to discuss recent work on issues involving the economics of crime and the criminal justice system.
 We are particularly interested in studies that address pressing policy issues, long-standing problems in the field, or innovative methods.

 OrganisersJeff Grogger University of Chicago Harris School of Public Policy

 Tom Kirchmaier Centre for Economic Performance, London School of Economics

 Stephen Machin Centre for Economic Performance, London School of Economics

 This conference meets again, and in-person, for 2022, in London on 27-28 May.
 Further details are available at cep.lse.ac.uk.

 Participants are expected to adhere to the CEP Events Code of Conduct.